genelet/mlm/README.md

 ## Chapter 3.
 MANAGEMENT AND ACCOUNTING

-In this chapter, we explain how to use the backend management system including to build product packages, to process orders and to keep ledger books etc. Note that *MLM* **does not** actually charge credit/debt card nor to do any online money processing.
-It depends on you or your accounting department to **put markers into relevant ledger tables** to proceed.
+In this chapter, we explain how to use the backend management system to build product packages, to process orders and to keep ledger books etc. Note that *MLM* **does not** actually charge credit/debt card nor process online money transaction.
+It depends on your accounting department to **put markers into relevant ledger tables** to proceed.

-So either you process money offline (and put markers in ledger), or you have to implement your own online credit card processing.
+So either you process money offline (and put markers in ledger), or you implement your own online credit card processing.
 For the later solution, we believe there are many other software available.

-*MLM* is not aimed to be a eCommerce package too, so it impements only limited product and shopping features but they are good enough to run the core MLM functions.
+*MLM* is not aimed to be an eCommerce package too, so it impements only limited product and shopping-and-handling features.
+However, they are good enough to run the core MLM functions.

 ### 3.1) New Applicants

 #### 3.1.1) On public website

-On the public signup page, a new candidate fills in the application form and submits it to your system:
+On the public signup page, new candidate fills in the application form and submits it to your system:
 ```
 http://SAMPLE_domain/cgi-bin/goto/p/en/member?action=startnew
 ```